HGustavs/LenaSYS/backend-models/service-tests/README.md

   * Send values to duggaedservice.php !!!WRITE THE PARAMETERS TO BE SENT, NAMED ACCORDING TO THE VARIABLES IN THE FILE!!! \
   * - send { $var1 = value1, $var2 = value2 ... }
   * SQL query, same as above  \
-  * Compare results, if a new quiz has been added (amount of quizes has increased by one), test has passed \
+  * Relevant output in order to know if succeeded \
   * Clean up database !!!!
 VERY IMPORTANT !!!!

 test2:

   etc....

+Look at duggaedservice.md to get a more complete example